-I am a licensed Marriage and Family Therapist (LMFT) in Reno, Nevada.
+I am a licensed psychotherapist (LMFT) in Reno, Nevada.
 I hold a Master of Arts (M.A.) degree in Counseling with an emphasis in Marriage and Family Therapy.
 While in graduate school, I interned at both the Downing Counseling Clinic at the University of Nevada, Reno and as a school-based mental health counselor treating individuals, couples, adolescents and families with a wide range of concerns, including depression, anxiety, identity & self-esteem issues, and co-parenting & relationship issues.

 I became licensed as an MFT in Nevada in August 2021, at which time I started my private practice.
 In 2022, I completed postgraduate training in psychoanalytic psychotherapy with the William Alanson White Institute, a respected training institute teaching the tradition of interpersonal psychoanalysis.
 The Institute’s philosophy toward therapy, which largely characterizes my own view, is that “people, through the enhancement of their own capacities, may more fully cope with the problems of living and the challenges of being simply human.”